 “Interpretation and intervention residents will only receive antipsychotic medications when necessary to treat specific conditions for which they are indicated and effective.
 The attending physician and other staff will gather and document information to clarify a resident’s behavior, mood, function, medical condition, specific symptoms and risks to the resident and others.”

 Do you suspect that your loved one has suffered harm through abuse, neglect or mistreatment while living at Integrity Healthcare of Wood River?
 If so, call the Illinois nursing home abuse and neglect lawyers at Nursing Home Law Center at (800) 926-7565 now for legal assistance.
-Our law firm fights aggressively on behalf of Madison County victims of mistreatment living in long-term facilities including nursing homes in Wood River.
+Our network of attorneys fights aggressively on behalf of Madison County victims of mistreatment living in long-term facilities including nursing homes in Wood River.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.

 Our knowledgeable attorneys have years of experience in handling cases that involve nursing home abuse occurring in private and public nursing facilities.
 Our network of attorneys accepts all nursing home abuse lawsuits, personal injury claims, medical malpractice cases, and wrongful death suits through a contingency fee arrangement.
 This agreement postpones the need to pay for our legal services until after our legal team has resolved your claim for compensation through a jury trial award or negotiated settlement out of court.